zdrazil/code-analysis/README.md

 This project is a light wrapper around [code-maat](https://github.com/adamtornhill/code-maat) and its scripts.

-This project performs analysis on your code, as described in Adam Tornhill’s book [Your Code as a Crime Scene](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/).
+Project performs analysis on your code, as described in Adam Tornhill’s book [Your Code as a Crime Scene](https://pragprog.com/titles/atcrime/your-code-as-a-crime-scene/).

+The code is not production quality.

 ## Prerequisites